Finen2/finen2.github.io/README.md

 # finen2.github.io
-Basic webbsite for finensfoto befor main site is up
+Basic webbsite for finensfoto befor main site is up for now.